knicklabs/sup/README.md

 In the above example, replace `/path/to/dir` with the path to the binary.

 Restart your terminal or run `source ~/.bash_profile` for changes to take effect.

+### Dependencies

+The Linux version requires xclip.
+Without xclip, copy functionality will not work.
+Install xclip on Debian-based distributions with `sudo apt install xclip`.

+There are no dependencies for Mac or Windows.

 ## Usage